-If you are unsure about anything contact Jim or Paul for advice.
+If you are unsure about anything contact Jim for advice.

 Rare birds in an Argyll context includes all those species on the current ABRC (Argyll Rare Birds Committee) and SBRC (Scottish Rare Birds Committee) lists (see below).
 Also any species or races on the BBRC (British Birds Rarities Committee) list (see BBRC website

 http://www.bbrc.org.uk/currentrarespecies.htm and any species not on the current list of species on the Argyll List.